Jealousy: Practice

 Things aren’t as clear-cut when you’re dealing with emotional risk, however, Fears and insecurities are very, very clever at protecting and justifying themselves, and separating something that is actually harmful from something that’s merely uncomfortable isn’t always easy.
 It requires work.
 It requires examining, with an unflinching eye, what it is you’re afraid of and what it is you think will happen if your partner continues doing the thing that makes you jealous.
 And above all, it requires that you ask yourself, on a regular basis, what is the point of all this?

-Many people in the poly community seem to be inherent pessimists, and to have a worst-case scenario of relationship.
+I’ve met so many people in the poly scene who seem to be inherent pessimists, with a worst-case scenario of relationship.

 You see this in the language that people use to describe their relationships.
 “Well, we do primary/secondary in order to protect the primary relationship.”
 Protect the primary relationship?
 Protect it from what?
 The basic premise is that if you DON’T do primary/secondary, then you’ll automatically find yourself in a situation that destroys the primary relationship; after all, if that were not the case, why would you need these structures to “protect” the existing relationship in the first place?
 If you believe that you need these rules in order to make sure your needs are met, then what is it that makes you think that another person’s needs must automatically come at the expense of your own?